decentraland/opscli/README.md

 Downloads a specific entity from a content server, as specified in https://adr.decentraland.org/adr/ADR-79

 It creates an extra file named `.metadata` including the deployment metadata.
-Which in some cases (wearables) is not present in the shape of a file.
+Which in some cases (wearables) is not present as a file in the deployed entity.

+In the specified folder, it will create one

 ```
 $ npx @dcl/opscli download-entity \